Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #payment_query_examples }

+### Payment Paths

+In order for a cross-token payment to find the most cost-efficient path through the offers in the distributed ledger, it is necessary to query the network for the available pathways, given the current orderbooks.

+@scaladoc[Payment Paths](stellar.sdk.model.PaymentPath) document the source & destination amounts - along with any
+intermediate assets that would fulfil a path payment.

 ### Trades

 @scaladoc[Trades](stellar.sdk.Trade) are created when offers in an orderbook are partially or fully matched.